Best Freight Brokers and Platforms in 2026

 Freight brokers, marketplaces, digital platforms, and networks all call themselves the same thing.
 They are not.
-The category you pick determines pricing model, visibility, and execution quality.
+The category you pick determines pricing model, visibility, mode coverage, and execution quality.

 Live all-inclusive rates